Engee documentation

 Details

-The absolute value of the driven pinion power above which the full torque transmission efficiency values apply, .
-For values below these values, the efficiency is smoothed using a hyperbolic tangent function between 0 when the motor is running and the specified efficiency value.
+The absolute value of the power of the driven gear, above which the full values of the torque transmission efficiency are applied, .
+At values below those indicated, the efficiency is smoothed using a hyperbolic tangent function between 0, when the engine is running, and the set efficiency value.

 Units